„Radiation victims speak up“

 Lars Westman was born on September 27, 1938, in Östersund, Sweden.
 He studied art at Stockholm University in 1963 and attended the Swedish television production school in 1969.
 For nearly 50 years he worked primarily for Scandinavian television.
 More than 280 of his TV reports and documentaries have been broadcast in Sweden, Finland, Norway, Denmark, Germany, France and the United States and have won numerous international awards.
 His prime theme is „life and death“.

 Brazil, 2017, Director Benedito Ferreira.
-Fiction, 23 min - Grandmother and granddaughter live in the center of Goiânia, next to the place where the Cesium-137 accident happened.
+Fiction, Portuguese with English subtitles, 23 min - Grandmother and granddaughter live in the center of Goiânia, next to the place where the Cesium-137 accident happened.
 But they are on the move, as the house will soon be demolished to build a museum about the accident. „The little we keep“ is a personal and sensitive reflection on the 1987 radioactive accident in Goiânia, the worst nuclear disaster in Brazil and Latin America.

 The film received the best short film award of the the environmental film festival FICA in Goiás and the best short film award of the International Uranium Film Festival in 2017.
 Benedito Ferreira highlighted in his award speech the lack of discussion around the Cesio 137 accident: “We should discuss more about the accident.
 We have to keep the memory alive, so that it never happens again.”